karannb/ataxia-sync/README.md

 This will create the folder with all the files and extracted Gait Cycles (overlapping and non-overlapping, both).

 ## Data Preparation - V2
 We have another dataset of 40 videos, which can be downloaded from [here](https://data.mendeley.com/datasets/2vkk2r9tx3/1) / [paper](https://hisham246.github.io/uploads/iecbes2022khalil.pdf).
-This already has extracted keypoints. **NOTE:** according to current preprocessing, you can only use one dataset at a time, as the CSV files are overwritten.
+This already has extracted keypoints. **NOTE:** according to current preprocessing, you can only use one dataset at a time, as the CSV files and folders are overwritten.
 To switch between datasets, just rename the folders accordingly.

-1. Use the `create_npy.py` from the `preprocess/` directory, which will store the keypoints in .npy files, we also add a **center** coordinate to the keypoints (last keypoint).
+1. Use the `create_npy.py` from the `preprocess/` directory, which will store the keypoints in .npy files and create a V2.csv file which contains a mapping of original files to assigned IDs and their labels, we also add a **center** coordinate to the keypoints (last keypoint).
 2. Then use the `gait_extractor.py` to extract non-overlapping gait cycles (will be saved similarly to the first dataset).
 Run with
 ```bash
 python preprocess/gait_extractor.py 2